Controls

 In the margin tab, distances to the display margin can be set.
 The bracket can determine whether the assignment should apply to all sides or each side separately.
 In the former case, only one input field for all sides is displayed.

-If no text frame is directly connected to the display frame, the values for the margins are used for visualizing guidelines and when aligning objects for display.
+If no text frame is directly connected to the display frame, the values for the margins are used for visualizing guide lines and when aligning objects for display.

 The value "Margin bottom" ensures a minimal distance between the text frame and the end of the display for displays with variable height.